hthai2201/sendo/reports/2025-06-08-weekly-progress-week4.md

 - **Swagger/OpenAPI:**
   - Authored OpenAPI YAML for all endpoints and models.
 - **DevOps:**
-  - Dockerfile, .env.example, and Compose compatibility.
+  - Dockerfile, .env, and Compose compatibility.

 ### Challenges & Solutions